-Sara Pascoe will uncover the world’s most endangered jobs in a new BBC Two series.
+Sara Pascoe is uncovering the world’s most endangered jobs in a new BBC Two series.

-Comedian and writer Sara (Sara Pascoe Live: LadsLadsLads, Travelling Blind, Animal) will front The Last Woman On Earth, produced by Talkback, part of Fremantle.
+Comedian and writer Sara (Sara Pascoe Live: LadsLadsLads, Travelling Blind, Animal) fronts The Last Woman On Earth on Sunday nights.

 The BBC tease: "Sara will travel the world on a mission to track down the world’s most endangered jobs, in a bid to become a living filing cabinet of soon-to-be-lost skills.

 "Should these threatened professions Sara encounters be protected from the unforgiving pace of the modern world, or is it time to move with the times?"